-The most unpleasant thing about bowel preparation is the taste of the bowel prep agents.
-Adverse events are generally rare except for the intended effect-diarrhea.
-The table below provides a list of possible adverse events, frequency of occurrence and what to do if they occur.
+The most unpleasant thing about bowel prep for colonoscopy is the taste of the bowel prep agents.
+Bowel prep side effects are generally rare except for the intended effect-diarrhea.
+The table below provides a list of possible side effects, frequency of occurrence and what to do if they occur.
 This list is by no means exhaustive.
-Read the package label and speak to your provider about adverse events.
+Read the package label and speak to your provider about any bowel prep side effects.

 |Flare of hemorrhoids||Uncommon||

 - Patients with hypersensitivity to any of the ingredients of the the bowel cleansing agent.

 - Those with a gastrointestinal obstruction that will prevent passage of liquid into the intestine.

 - Unconscious patients.
 In some instances, bowel cleansing agent can be given through a nasogastric tube.

 - Inability to swallow.
 In certain cases, bowel cleansing agent can be given through a nasogastric tube.